-How to Apply for a Boating License in Wisconsin
+How to Obtain a Boating License in Wisconsin

 A boating license is required for many Wisconsin adults and minors to operate a motorized boat or personal watercraft (PWC), depending on the boater’s age.
 Instead of receiving licenses, Wisconsin adults are expected to earn a boater education card for the completion of an applicable education program in order to legally operate a water vessel in state waterways.
 To be eligible to drive motorboats and PWCs in Wisconsin, boaters must meet the state’s age criteria and adhere to all state laws and regulations governing the waterways.

 Boaters can choose to apply for an online boating license by completing an online education program and printing their certificate of completion.
 The Wisconsin Department of Natural Resources (DNR) oversees most boating service matters in the state.
 Boat certification and education courses approved by the DNR are also taught in classrooms at locations throughout the state.
 Boaters who have the necessary certification but who need a replacement can request a duplicate from the DNR with the appropriate application fee.
 Keep reading to learn more about meeting the requirements to legally drive a boat in Wisconsin.

 Do you need a license to drive a boat in Wisconsin?

 In Wisconsin, all boat boaters born on or after January 1, 1989 are required to take a boaters safety course already approved by the WI DNR and to pass the accompanying course exam.
 Getting a boat license is only required for boaters of motorized boats and personal watercraft, though boat drivers of all ages are encouraged to complete a course before driving any type of water vessel.
 Similar to getting your driver’s license in Wisconsin, to get a boating license, you will need to take certain safety courses and register your vehicle.